wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-deployment-walkthrough-gov.md

 <properties
-   pageTitle="Implantar o dispositivo StorSimple no Portal do Governo | Microsoft Azure" description="Descreve as etapas e as práticas recomendadas para a implantação do dispositivo e do serviço StorSimple Atualização 1 no portal de Governo do Azure." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Deploy StorSimple device in Government Portal | Microsoft Azure" description="Describes the steps and best practices for deploying the StorSimple Update 1 device and service in the Azure Government portal." services="storsimple" documentationCenter="NA" authors="SharS"